aneveux/m2e-ignore/README.md

 This file is here to tell m2e what to do with a given maven plugin's goals Follow the comments embedded in the file.

-Note that you can copy the &lt;pluginExecution&gt; tag to address several plugins at once.
+Note that you can copy the <code>&lt;pluginExecution&gt;</code> tag to address several plugins at once.
-Each &lt;pluginExecution&gt; can similarly address several goals for a given plugin.
+Each <code>&lt;pluginExecution&gt;</code> can similarly address several goals for a given plugin.

 plugin.xml
 ----------